-Lately I’ve heard more and more stories, both from people I know and on the internet, of those throwing food away because it is NEARING the “EXPIRATION” date!
-Since there is no “expiration” date, see below, it boggles me.
-Scarier, still, is that some of these are people present as intelligent beings.
+Scarier, still, is that some of these are people present as intelligent beings who have somehow managed to procure food items.
 Even worse, if they have these products it means they are probably cooking or at least feeding them to themselves and possibly others.
 People have to pass a safety test to drive.
 Maybe there should be one before they are allowed to buy and prepare food.

 Perhaps some of this waste could be eliminated by putting it curbside with a citation in Craig’s list.
 Someone who knows better could come by and pick it up.